daos-stack/daos/src/client/java/README.md

 ### daos-java

-It wraps most of common APIs from daos_fs.h and daos_uns.h, as well as some pool and container connection related APIs from daos_pool.h and daos_cont.h.
-There are three main classes, DaosFsClient, DaosFile and DaosUns.
+It wraps most of common APIs from daos_fs.h and daos_obj.h, as well as some pool and container connection related APIs from daos_pool.h and daos_cont.h.
+There are five main classes, DaosClient, DaosFsClient, DaosObjClient, DaosFile and DaosObject.

+* DaosClient
+Java DAOS client for common pool/container operations which is indirectly invoked via JNI.
+Other types of client, like DFS client and Object client, should reference this base client for pool/container related operations.
+Besides, it also does some common works, like loading dynamic library, libdaos-jni.so at startup and registering shutdown hook for closing all registered clients and finalize DAOS safely.

 * DaosFsClient

-There will be single instance of DaosFsClient per pool and container.
-All DAOS DFS/UNS calls and init/finalize, are from this class which has all native methods implementations in jni which call DAOS APIs directly.
+It delegates pool/container related APIs to DaosClient.
+By default, there will be single instance of DaosFsClient per pool and container.
+All DAOS DFS calls are from this class which has all native methods implementations in jni which call DAOS APIs directly.
 It provides a few public APIs, move, delete, mkdir, exists, for simple non-repetitive file operations.
 They release all opened files, if any, immediately.
 If you have multiple operations on same file in short period of time, you should use DaosFile which can be instantiated by calling getFile methods.

-It also has some DAOS UNS native methods which should be indirectly accessed via DaosUns.
+* DaosObjClient
+Same as DaosFsClient, it delegates pool/container related APIs to DaosClient.
+And it's sharable client per pool and container.
+All DAOS object JNI calls are from this class.
+User should not use this client for object calls directly, but use DaosObject which is created from this client.

 * DaosFile